IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 scope of this document.
 Useful insights about these considerations can be found in {{?I-D.kline-mif-mpvd-api-reqs}}.

-### DHCPv6 configuration association {#dhcpv4}
+### DHCPv6 configuration association {#dhcpv6}

-When a host retrieves configuration elements using DHCPv6 (e.g., addresses or DNS recursive resolvers), they MUST be associated with the explicit or implicit PvD of the RA received on the same interface, sent from the same LLA, and with the O-flag or M-flag set
-{{!RFC4861}}.
-If no such PvD is found, or whenever multiple different PvDs are found, the host behavior is unspecified.

-This process requires hosts to keep track of received RAs, associated PvD IDs, and routers LLA; it also assumes that the router either acts as a DHCPv6 server or relay and uses the same LLA for DHCPv6 and RA traffic (which may not be the case when the router uses VRRP to send its RA).
+DHCPv6 {{?RFC8415}} configuration elements can be associated with Implicit or Explicit PvDs.
+If a DHCPv6 message contains an assignment of IPv6 addresses or prefixes, these addresses or prefixes can fall within the Prefix Information Option (PIO) defined by an RA.
+Information carried in such DHCPv6 messages MUST be associated with the PvD (Explicit or Implicit) defined by the matching RA.
+RAs that do not contain a PIO cannot be associated with DHCPv6.

+Configuration elements retrieved via DHCPv6 that are associated with IPv6 addresses or prefixes that do not match any PIO sent in an RA MUST NOT be associated with any RA-based PvD.
+Hosts MAY treat this information as a separate Implicit PvD.

+Stateless configuration elements (elements not associated with an IPv6 address or prefix) MUST be associated with all Implicit PvDs on the same interface.

 ### DHCPv4 configuration association {#dhcpv4}

+Associating DHCPv4 {{?RFC2131}} configuration elements with Explicit PvDs allows hosts to treat a set of IPv4 and IPv6 configuration as a single PvD with shared properties.
+For example, consider a router that provides two different uplinks.
+One could be a broadband network that has data rate and streaming properties described in PvD additional information, and provides both IPv4 and IPv6 network access.
+The other could be a cellular network that provides only IPv6 network access, and uses NAT64 {{?RFC6146}}.
+The broadband network can be represented by an Explicit PvD that points to the additional information, and also marks association with DHCPv4 information.
+The cellular network can be represented by a different Explicit PvD that is not associated with DHCPv4.

+When a PvD-aware host retrieves configuration elements from DHCPv4, the information is either associated with a single Explicit PvD on that interface, or else all Implicit PvDs on the same interface.

+An Explicit PvD indicates its association with DHCPv4 information by setting the L-flag in the PvD RA Option.
+If there is exactly one Explicit PvD that sets this flag, hosts MUST associate the DHCPv4 information with that PvD.
+Multiple Explicit PvDs on the same interface marking this flag is a misconfiguration, and hosts SHOULD NOT associate the DHCPv4 information with any Explicit PvD in this case.

-When a host retrieves configuration elements from DHCPv4, they MUST be associated with the explicit PvD received on the same interface, whose PVD Options L-flag is set and, in the case of a non point-to- point link, using the same datalink address.
-If no such PvD is found, or whenever multiple different PvDs are found, the configuration elements coming from DHCPv4 MUST be associated with the implicit PvD identified by the interface on which the DHCPv4 transaction happened.
-The case of multiple explicit PvD for an IPv4 interface is undefined.
+If no single Explicit PvD claims association with DHCPv4, the configuration elements coming from DHCPv4 MUST be associated with the all Implicit PvDs identified by the interface on which the DHCPv4 transaction happened.
+This maintains existing host behavior.

 ### Connection Sharing by the Host

 The situation when a host shares connectivity from an upstream interface (e.g. cellular) to a downstream interface (e.g. Wi-Fi) is known as 'tethering'.
 Techniques such as ND-proxy {{?RFC4389}}, 64share {{?RFC7278}} or prefix delegation (e.g. using DHCPv6-PD
 {{?RFC8415}}) may be used for that purpose.

 Whenever the RAs received from the upstream interface contain a